 Download the file from the link: https://github.com/chilipeppr/serial-port-json-ser...

-righ-bottom of the website.
-Make sure the grbl and 115,200 is selected and then click the box.
+right-bottom of the website.
+Make sure you click grbl and 115,200 is selected and then click the box.
 It will automatically connect and you should jog around just to see if the motors are working.
 Note: if the motors do not move in the right direction then the easiest way to change that is by flipping the cables pattern in the Grbl Shield.
 Example BGRB to BRGB (Color base)

 Step 37: A Few Pictures From My Work

-This pictures are where taken in the middle of the tutorial.
-Which means there is some improvements in the files that are online.
-But they are minimum changes.
+These pictures are were taken in the middle of the tutorial.
+Which means there are some improvements in the files that are online.
+But they are minimal changes.

 Now, if something is confusing or you need more details in one section.
 Feel free to leave a message and I will try to answer as soon as possible.